Ukraine basketball players find homes at Canadian college - WHIZ News

-The squeak of their shoes and the thump of the ball on the court feels blessedly normal for Vika Kovalevska and Vlada Hozalova.
+The squeak of their shoes and the thump of the ball on the court feel blessedly normal for Vika Kovalevska and Vlada Hozalova.

-Basketball provides a brief sanctuary from the ceaseless undercurrent of tension they feel about what’s happening at home in Ukraine.

 Kovalevska and Hozalova are friends who have played internationally for Ukraine’s under-20 women’s team.
 The two guards arrived in Canada in May.